Hillsboro, Kansas: Economy

 The largest employers in Hillsboro are education related, Tabor College and Unified School District 410, which have been in the community for over 100 years.
 Manufacturer Hillsboro Industries started business in 1968.
-In September 2014, Wal-Mart announced plans to build a Walmart Neighborhood Market store in Hillsboro and will open in spring 2015.
 There is also employment found in the agricultural sector, with Circle D Manufacturing, Hillsboro Industries, Ag Service, Cooperative Grain and Supply, and Country Side Feed.
-Hillsboro is also the home to Stone Creek Spas, the only hot tubs built in the state of Kansas.

 Government

 The Hillsboro government consists of a mayor and four council members.
-The council meets the 1st and 3rd Tuesday of each month at 4PM.
+The council meets the first and third Tuesdays of each month at 4PM.